romarcha/bayesian-networks/README.md

 # Bayesian Networks

-This project aims at bring together several methods from the Bayesian Network literature, including data generation, parameter inference and structure learning.
+This project brings together several methods from the Bayesian Network literature, including data generation, parameter inference and structure learning.

+We are a long way away, but this is a good start.

 The code is written in C++ and can be compiled using CMake, which automatically finds dependencies and links the libraries and executables.